Open to Buy Reporting

 • Maintain an OTB plan that aligns with cash flow and purchasing cycles.

-• Adjust purchasing decisions based on real sales performance vs. planned sales.
+• Adjust purchasing decisions based on real sales performance versus planned sales.

-• Plan your purchases throughout the year and avoid buying a year’s worth of stock in one go to better manage cash flow and inventory turnover.
+• Plan purchases throughout the year and avoid buying a full year's worth of stock in one order to better manage cash flow and inventory turnover.

 Running Required Reports